-- The tennis court level is a maximum of 1.2m above or below the existing ground level (refer to Figure 26). - C2 The tennis court is at least 1.5m from property boundaries (refer to Figure 26). - C3 The court playing surface is made from a material that minimises light reflection. - C4 The height and location of court fencing does not unreasonably compromise: - a) sharing of views from surrounding properties; or - b) solar access to adjoining properties.
-Fencing material is a recessive colour. - C5 - C6 Where floodlighting is proposed, the lighting does not unreasonably impact on the amenity of adjoining or adjacent properties. - C7 The location of the tennis court and associated works does not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).
+Objectives Cont Controls 01 To provide recreational opportunities for playing tennis without compromising the amenity of adjoining and adjacent C1 The tennis court level is a maximum of 1.2m above or below the existing ground level (refer to Figure 28).
+02 properties.
+To limit excavation.
+C2 The tennis court is at least 1.5m from property boundaries (refer to Figure 28).
+03 landscape value.
+C4 C5 C6 C3 The court playing surface is made from a material that minimises light reflection.
+C4 The height and location of court fencing does not unreasonably compromise: a) sharing of views from surrounding properties; or b) solar access to neighbouring properties.
+C5 Fencing material is a recessive colour.
+C6 Where floodlighting is proposed, the lighting does not unreasonably impact on the amenity of adjoining or adjacent properties.
+C7 The location of the tennis court and associated works does not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).